alexwebgr/polymer-summit-2016/README.md

 ## Purpose
-Findings from the Polymer Summit at October 17 -18 2016 held at Tobacco dock London
+Findings from the Polymer Summit in October 17 - 18 2016 held at Tobacco dock London.